DeckerMMIV/FS13_SoilManagement/README.md

 Spreading slurry acts a bit similar to manure.
 However if left untouched, it will automatically settle into the ground, and give organic nutrition for at least one harvest.
 Ploughing or cultivating slurry will increase the organic nutrition by one extra.

 There is a limit to how much organic nutrition the ground can hold.
-In this version of the mod, it is a maximum of 3 levels.
+In this version of the mod, it is set to a maximum of 3 levels.
 So it will be futile to apply more, if the ground is already at max.

-_Fertilizer (synthetic)_
+**Fertilizer (synthetic)**

 The synthetic fertilizer is not as good as the organic.
 Also synthetic fertilizer can only be effectively sprayed when the crop is visibly growing.
 If sprayed earlier or later, it has no effect on the crops.

 In the "advanced version" of this mod there are three types of synthetic fertilizers, and each crop will only give extra yield when the correct fertilizer is used.
 For the "simplistic version" there will only be one synthetic fertilizer type, as known from the default game.

-_Lime & soil pH_
+**Lime & soil pH**

-Introduction of lime (kalk) to the game was a new fresh idea.
-However lime is not a fertilizer as such, as it is normally used to increase soil pH value when too acid.
+Introduction of lime (kalk) to the game was an interesting fresh idea.
+However I do not see lime as a fertilizer, as it is normally used to increase soil pH value when too acid.
+So this mod adds a new thing to the map's terrain; 'soil pH'.

 It is not possible to visibily "see" the soil's pH value, so a plugin to PDA MOD has been made, that can show this value within an area of 10x10 sqm centered around the player's current location.